Orchestra Baobab — Specialist in All Styles (2002)

-A guide to venues chosen for how they listen.
+A guide to cities, venues, experiences, and places to stay chosen for how they sound.
 “I started Tracks & Tales to answer a simple question: Where does music actually sound right?
 Not where it’s loudest.
 Not where it’s trendiest.
 But where sound is treated with care — rooms designed to listen, systems tuned with intention, and music given the time it deserves.
-Think of it as the Michelin Guide to sound — if such a thing existed.
+Think of it as the Michelin Guide to Listening — if such a thing existed.
 I travel, listen, return, and write.
-The rest is the map.” — Rafi Mercer, Founder of Tracks & Tales
+The rest is the map you can now explore.” — Rafi Mercer, Founder of Tracks & Tales

 By Rafi Mercer